 - consider costs associated with RTO membership, such as out-of-state transmission upgrades, uplift fees, and subsidies to certain types of power plants;

-- determine how RTO membership and FERC jurisdiction will limit the state’s ability to control its own energy policy; anddetermine the rate impact of ceding state control of certain decisions related to investments and other costs to FERC (for example, rate of return and demand-response reimbursements).
+- determine how RTO membership and FERC jurisdiction will limit the state’s ability to control its own energy policy; anddetermine the rate impact of ceding state control of certain decisions related to investments and other costs to FERC (for example, rate of return and demand-response Programs that use incentives or price variations to encourage consumers to reduce electricity usage, especially during times of peak demand. reimbursements).

 Regulators should ensure that RTOs and ISOs: